maxkant1/FG-TILEGLUE/USAGE/usage.md

 now gzip your file obtaining 3104954gluedgeodECEF.btg.gz and rename the original tile under the terrain root as you please, copy 3104954gluedgeodECEF.btg.gz and rename it with the original tile name and enjoy...

+## Utilities:
+Utilities Boundarytoscript and BoundarytoASCII need only input and output filenames and path as parameters.